Mtwara Region

-Mtwara Region is home for being the nation's largest producer of Cashew nuts.
+Mtwara Region is known for being the nation's largest producer of cashew nuts.
 According to the 2012 national census, the region had a population of 1,270,854, which was lower than the pre-census projection of 1,374,767.
 For 2002-2012, the region's 1.2 percent average annual population growth rate was the 26th highest in the country.
 It was also the fourteenth most densely populated region with 76 people per square kilometer.

 Population

 The native peoples of the Mtwara Region are the Makonde, the Yao and the Makua.
-The Makonde are the dominant people group Mtwara Region and are native to east and central Mtwara, specifically in Mtwara-Mikindani District, Mtwara District, Newala, and Tandahimba districts.
-As of 1967 the Makonde made up 60% of the region.
-The second-largest group in terms of the territory is the Makua people who are native to Nanyumbu and Masasi Districts.
-The Yao are native to parts Tandahimba District.
-Since 1988 the region has been facing mass migration as younger people seek economic opportunities in Dar es Salaam creating a vibrant Makonde community in Temeke District of Dar es Dalaam especially in Mbagala, which is named after the Mbagala River located in Mtwara Region.
+The Makonde are the dominant ethnic group in Mtwara Region and are native to east and central Mtwara, specifically in Mtwara-Mikindani District, Mtwara District, Newala, and Tandahimba districts.
+As of 1967, the Makonde made up 60% of the region.
+The second-largest group in terms of the territory is the Makua people, who are native to Nanyumbu and Masasi Districts.
+The Yao are native to parts of Tandahimba District.
+Since 1988, the region has been facing mass migration as younger people seek economic opportunities in Dar es Salaam creating a vibrant Makonde community in Temeke District of Dar es Dalaam especially in Mbagala, which is named after the Mbagala River located in Mtwara Region.

 History

+The recorded history of the Mtwara region primarily centers on the Middle Ages town of Mikindani, situated to the north of Mtwara.
+Mikindani is recognized as a significant Swahili trading port, playing an essential role in maritime commerce along the East African coast.
+Its historical importance is linked to the broader context of trade and cultural exchange that characterized the Swahili coast.

+Colonial era

 Groundnut scheme during the British colonial occupation

 In 1948, the British Government formulated the "Tanganyika groundnut scheme" through the Overseas Food Corporation (OFC).
-The purpose was to alleviate the worldwide shortage of vegetable oils; however, inadequate research and adverse environmental conditions due to poor planning resulted in the complete and disastrous failure of the scheme.
-In this region the exported crop was to go through the port of Mtwara which was created for the scheme and linked to the growing areas near Nachingwea by a new railway.
+The purpose was to alleviate the worldwide shortage of vegetable oils.
+However, inadequate research and adverse environmental conditions due to poor planning resulted in the complete and disastrous failure of the scheme.
+In this region, the exported crop was to go through the port of Mtwara.
+This port was created for the scheme; it was linked to the growing areas near Nachingwea by a new railway.

-Mtwara was once part of Lindi Region until 1971.
+Mtwara was part of Lindi Region until 1971.